 Australian dress codes can differ according to situation and location.
 Workplaces usually have dress codes depending on what type of environment it is.
-Office jobs may require you to dress neatly, cleanly and modestly.
+Office jobs generally require you to dress neatly, cleanly and modestly, even if the dress code is 'business casual' or 'smart casual'.
 Jobs that require labour or construction may have dress requirements such as steel-cap shoes and hard hats, to ensure safety.

 In the general public, there are no laws or rules regarding clothing.
 Many people will dress to suit their style, express themselves, or for the weather or situation.
 During the warmer months, beaches can be a popular location for all Australians, and people tend to dress accordingly - think bathers, shorts and thongs.

 Wearing your national dress for religious or customary purposes is also widely accepted in Australia.

 It is polite in Australia to shake someone's right hand when you meet him or her for the first time.
 This is also customary for business practices.
 Amongst close friends, it is becoming increasingly common to greet each other with a kiss on the cheek.

 If you are talking with someone who you have met for the first time, it is polite not to talk about personal matters.
 It is also a social custom to look someone in the eye when you are talking to them, but staring at someone for a long period of time is considered rude.